 The use of therapy dogs dates back to World War II, with a four-pound Yorkshire terrier named Smoky.
 An American soldier found her in an abandoned foxhole in New Guinea and sold her to Corporal Bill Wynne of the Air Force.
 She spent the next 18 months at his side in 12 combat missions, air raids and typhoons.
 When Wynne was hospitalized for dengue fever, his friends brought Smoky to visit him.
 Her presence lifted his spirits, so she was allowed to stay the night with Wynne and visit other patients, including wounded soldiers.

 Wynne, the nurses and others at the hospital noticed the positive effect Smoky had on everyone she encountered.
 “There [was] a complete change when we came into the room,” Wynne said.
 “They all smiled; they all loved her.”

 This spawned Smoky’s “career” as a therapy dog.
 She and Wynne visited various other hospitals over the next 12 years until she retired in 1955.
 Smoky died in her sleep two years later at the age of 14, but she continues to inspire other men and women to use their own canine companions as therapy dogs.

 Today, dogs are used all over the world for various therapeutic and service purposes, including helping children overcome speech and emotional disorders.
 Golden retrievers are among the common breeds used, due to their calm demeanor, friendliness and gentle disposition.
 But dogs aren’t the only pets used in therapy; cats, horses and other animals can have the same positive effects.

 The Recovery Village offers canine therapy to aid in the treatment of substance abuse and co-occurring mental disorders.
-Equine therapy is also available as part of specific levels of care.
 If you’re struggling with a mental health disorder with a substance use disorder, help is available.
-Call today to learn more about how canine therapy and other treatment options can guide you down recovery road.
+Call today to learn more about how canine therapy and other treatment options can guide you down the recovery road.